Gaetano Lardieri is leveraging his background in the New Jersey pharmaceutical industry to change cannabis science through his company THCBD.

 Silicon Valley started initially in the 1950’s when Hewlett Packard became established near Stanford University in the San Jose, CA region, among a few other big companies.
-Stanford supplied high quality talent for cutting edge companies.
+Stanford supplied high-quality talent for cutting-edge companies.
 Executives from those initial companies broke off and started other companies.
-One of those executives named Mike Markkula decided to invest in a small company making computers called Apple, and the rest is history.
+One of those executives, Mike Markkula, decided to invest in a small company making computers called Apple, and the rest is history.

 With similar assets of large corporations and colleges in New Jersey, who’s to say Newark couldn’t be the Silicon Valley of cannabis science?

-Lardieri said that he actually started advocating on cannabis reform and then figured how to turn it into a business.
+Lardieri said that he actually started advocating for cannabis reform.
+Then he figured out how to turn it into a business.

 In addition to his time developing THCBD, he has been a great advocate for cannabis reform.
-Many states have begun legalizing cannabis for medical use, though with some compliance required such as the metrc system.
-Whilst software like Distru integrates with seed to sale and metrc to help suppliers keep compliant, there is still the question of the states yet to legalize cannabis.
+Many states have begun legalizing cannabis for medical use, though with some compliance required, such as the metric system.
+Whilst software like Distru integrates with seed-to-sale and metric to help suppliers keep compliant, there is still the question of the states yet to legalize cannabis.

 Lardieri has been working with Ken Wolski, Jim Miller, and others for reform, including home cultivation of cannabis, better known as homegrow.
 In addition, he joined the advisory board of the Coalition for Medical Marijuana of New Jersey (CMMNJ) in 2018.